+By decision of the Council of Ministers, in March 2018 the Department of Electronic Communications (DEC) was assigned the legal framework on electronic signatures.
 On 1 July 2016, Regulation (EU) No 910/2014 came into effect.
 It replaced the previous Directive 1999/93/EC on electronic signatures.
-It introduced new regulatory procedures for a number of new trust services such as electronic seals, electronic time stamps, electronic registered delivery services etc. To this end, the Department of Electronic Communications (DEC) harmonised the legislation on electronic identification and trust services for electronic transactions in the internal market with the above Regulations.
+It introduced new regulatory procedures for a number of new trust services such as electronic seals, electronic time stamps, electronic registered delivery services etc. To this end, the DEC harmonised the legislation on electronic identification and trust services for electronic transactions in the internal market with the above Regulations.
 Also, this legislation set DEC as the competent authority for the implementation of Regulation (EU) No 910/2014, as the supervisory body under Article 17 of the Regulation, and as the body responsible for keeping the national trusted list (Article 22 of Regulation).